 Supervisors are expected to communicate clear expectations to students at the beginning of the practicum, and to provide clear feedback regarding progress throughout the year.
+Formal evaluations are due in December and June.
 Students should inform the Clinical Training Office immediately of any difficulties encountered at the practicum, or of any substantive changes in the practicum experience (including change of supervision).
 In addition to the wide variety of theoretical orientations represented in the practicum sites which train Pacifica students, students are encouraged to conceptualize their cases from a depth psychology perspective.
 Faculty leading academic classes and practicum seminars will be available to assist students in doing so, even in the absence of support for the depth psychology orientation at the training site.